 The Hamid judge

 Mr Justice Green was on the bench in many of the cases just mentioned.
 We know now that this was no coincidence: the Hamid jurisdiction is sufficiently formalised that there is a “Hamid judge” in charge of the whole business.
 Since October 2018 this has been Andrews J (which is why she took over the Jetly case just mentioned).
-Before that it was Mr Justice Green, since promoted to the Court of Appeal.
+Before that it was Green J, since promoted to the Court of Appeal.

 The role of the Hamid judge is to review files sent her way by judges who consider that a lawyer has fallen far below adequate standards and to issue the Show Cause letter.
 If the response to this is not considered good enough, the Hamid judge can then convene a Hamid hearing.